CalGreen Energy Services specializes in CalGreen checklists, inspections and commissioning services.

 CalGreen Checklist Services

 The California Building Code requires that all new building permits applications require a completed CalGreen Checklist form.
 This rather involved form places design and construction obligations on your project.
-We see far too many projects where owners have been committed by their consultants during the permit stage to far more costly items than are required.
+We see far too many projects where owners have been committed by their consultants to far more costly items than are required by the code.

 Why?
 Simply because the person filling out the checklist did not have the expertise to evaluate the actual requirements.
 It’s very easy to add a simple “X” to box in a long checklist.
 Every little “X” that is checked makes a financial commitment for the building owner.
 Once the CalGreen Checklist has been approved by the building department, your project is committed to providing every single checklist item.